-Call me crazy, but stuffing is my favorite part of the Thanksgiving dinner.
+Stuffing may be my favorite part of Thanksgiving dinner.
 You can pair it with any other dish on the table and always have a savory bite of deliciousness on your fork.
 There are so many different ways to flavor stuffing by mixing in your favorite additions, so it never gets boring.
-And let's be honest, it's what really makes that leftover turkey sandwich extra special.
+Not to mention - there are so many fun ways to use the leftovers!

 Jump to: